Farravid/windotfiles/README.md

 ### Task Scheduler
 We can do this via PowerShell lol

+### Reboot
+You may want to restart your computer in order to make sure every change has been applied.

-# Required dependencies
+## Required dependencies

-# Optional dependencies
+## Optional dependencies
 - Buttery taskbar -> hides the taskbar, not available in winget
 - Rust -> for dygma keyboard colors

 ## Usage
+update-winwal custom function

 ## Repository explanation
 TODO